 Tiring out easily, unwillingness to exercise and loss of interest in normal daily activities can be an early sign of cancer.

 Not to be confused with loss of appetite.
 Cachexia, or emaciation, is often associated with cancer and can occur even if your dog is still eating normally.
 So if your dog is inexplicably losing weight, consult a veterinarian.

 Loud (Strong) Odor

 A very strong and offensive smell can sometimes be a byproduct of tumors in the mouth and nasal cavity.

 Dogs having difficulty voiding or defecation or unusual urine or feces should be looked at.

 Bleeding or Bloody Discharge

 Blood present in vomit, stool, and nasal discharge are cause for serious concern and although not always telltale signs of cancer, your dog should be examined as soon as possible.

 Abnormal respiration or respiratory distress can be a symptom of cancers in dogs.

-Serving downtown Orlando, Baldwin Park, College Park, Eastwood, SE Orlando, Winter Park, Union Park, Azalea Park, Winter Garden, Oviedo, Thornton Park, Waterford Lakes, UCF area, Metro West, Windermere, Lee Vista (Orlando Airport - MCO)
+Serving downtown Orlando, Avalon Park, Baldwin Park, College Park, Eastwood, SE Orlando, Winter Park, Union Park, Azalea Park, Winter Garden, Oviedo, Thornton Park, Waterford Lakes, UCF area, Metro West, Windermere, Lee Vista (Orlando Airport - MCO)

 © 2011 Pooch n' Purr Pet Sitting.